powsybl/powsybl-diagram/docs/network_area_diagrams/edgeRouting/edgeRouting.md

 ![forkstraight](/_static/img/nad/fork-straight.png)

-## CustomPathsRouting feature
+## CustomPathRouting feature
-In the `CustomPathsRouting` implementation, custom paths can be provided through two maps in the constructor
+In the `CustomPathRouting` implementation, custom paths can be provided through two maps in the constructor
 - a map whose keys are branch ids and whose values are the list of "bending" points to add to the corresponding branch edge,
 - a map whose keys are voltage level ids and whose values are the list of "bending" points to add to the corresponding text edge.